Cricketfield Road, Newton Abbot, TQ12 2AS

 In some circumstances we may be required by law to release your details to statutory or other official bodies, for example if a court order is presented, or in the case of public health issues.
 In other circumstances you may be required to give written consent before information is released – such as for medical reports for insurance, solicitors etc. It is important to remember that this authorises us to disclose the whole of your medical records.

 You have a right to see your records if you wish.
-Please ask at reception if you would like further details.
-Please see the Access to Records section below.
+Please ask at reception if you would like further details and also read the Access to Records section below.

 There is more information about existing guidelines at the following Website :-